 • University Level Law: LLB and GDL

-I have undertaken a range of teaching roles over the past four years, having tutored extensively on an individual basis and having worked as a classroom teacher.
-I specialise in tutoring Latin, English Literature, English Language, Maths, French, and Law.
+I have undertaken a range of teaching roles over the past four years, having tutored extensively on an individual basis and having worked as a classroom teacher both in the UK and in France.
+I specialise in tutoring Latin, English Literature, English Language, French, and Law.

-Similarly, I have tutored English Language on a frequent basis.
-Over the past 3 years I have taught multiple students in 11+ English.
-I have prepared students for entry into such schools as Dulwich College, Bedford School and St Paul's Girls' School.
+Over the past 3 years I have tutored multiple students for 11+ and 13+.
+I have prepared students for entry into such schools as Dulwich College, Bedford School, Godolphin, and St Paul's.

 I studied at Bedford School from 2007-2012, obtaining 1 A* and 3 As at A Level in Latin, English, French and Classical Civilisation respectively.
-I then studied University College London.
+I then studied at University College London.
 I graduated with a BA Classics (First Class Honours), winning the Otto Skutsch Prize for Latin.
-In 2016, I obtained a Graduate Diploma in Law (Distinction) from City Law School.
-I am currently studying for the Bar Professional Training Course so as to become a barrister.
+I then obtained a Graduate Diploma in Law (Distinction) from City Law School.
+I have just completed the Bar Professional Training Course and will commence training as a barrister in September 2018.

 While studying for my undergraduate degree I qualified as an English as a Foreign Language Teacher, obtaining a CertTESOL (Distinction) from Trinity College London.

 Having studied French at A Level, I continue to speak to a near-fluent level.